discourse/discourse-subscriptions/README.md

 ### Subscriptions

-Subscriptions are how you manage access to your website's content.
-There are two core components to make Subscriptions work for your Discourse application.
-These are *Products* and *Plans*.
+Suscriptions are major feature of Stripe and this plugin's primary function is to leverage this feature by assigning Subscriptions to Discourse *user groups*.
+Subscriptions allow you to take payments and controll access to content on your website.

 When a subscription is created or deleted, a user is added or removed from the user group you associate with your subscription.
 Please note: If you manually remove or add users to a user group via Discourse admin, you'll need to manage subscriptions for those users manually.